 Bradley Stephens of Stephens Design Group used a wool Corrugated Sage rug underfoot during the Hampton Designer Showhouse in 2013.
 The rug is carved high-low and has an ombré effect from corner to corner.

 This Hong Kong designer and tastemaker paired our Leaves Light Green wool rug with mid-century furniture and ethnic decorative pieces in her flamboyant work studio (as first published in Design Anthology).

 This design firm created some seriously relaxing vibes in this soothing green bedroom by using our Bracket Green wild silk rug underfoot.
 Who wouldn’t want to spend a cozy Sunday morning here?
 (As first published in Luxe).

 At Fort Street Studio, we have the capability to customize any rug design to fit the design scheme called for in any project.
 Our talented Art Department works with clients’ fabric selections, paint chips, or pantones to tailor our signature colorways to fit a designer’s needs.
 We shared a few of our favorite green custom-color projects from this year.

 In the below project for powerhouse designer Amy Lau, you can see the full customization process for this custom-color Orbit – from rendering, to bespoke rug, to final installation.

 RENDERINGS FROM THE ART DEPARTMENT

-Our Art Department can present a few different versions of a custom-color, so designers can present multiple options to their clients.
+Our Art Department will often present a few different versions of a custom-color, so designers can in turn present multiple options to their clients.
 Here’s an example of our Walton rug design customized off an extensive tropical palette:

 Design lovers can all agree on one thing – playing with color is fun!
 We leave you with a few of our favorite green custom-color renderings from our Art Department.
 How would you decorate a room around these rugs?